FirelightWP/easy-fancybox/readme.txt

 = Will a WordPress generated gallery be displayed in a FancyBox overlay? =

 Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!
+The gallery quicktag/shortcode should look something like `[gallery link="file"]`.

 = Can I display web pages or HTML files in a FancyBox overlay? =